docker/docs/docker-store/byol.md

 ### Gated BYOL plan setup

-Once a publisher has been onboarded to create an gated BYOL plan, the publisher center will begin to allow them to set up a new, unpublished plan with the gated BYOL option:
+Once a publisher has been onboarded to create an gated BYOL plan, the publisher center allows them to set up a new, unpublished plan with the gated BYOL option:

 ![byol plan](images/publish_byol.png)